ckormanyos/pi-crunch-metal/README.md

 [real-time-cpp-toolchains](https://github.com/ckormanyos/real-time-cpp-toolchains)
 repository.

-The default optimization setting is `-O2` and the million-and-one decimal digit pi calculation takes slightly under 30 minutes on this target system with the above-mentioned compiler.
+The default optimization setting is `-Os` and the million-and-one decimal digit pi calculation takes slightly under 30 minutes on this target system with the above-mentioned compiler.